How to Do a Content Audit (the Strategic Way)

 Content marketing is one of the few marketing channels that gets more valuable over time.
 Pay for an article once, and you can generate traffic, links, and sales from it for months to come.

-To a point.
 Traffic to older content naturally decays.
 Without a strategy in place, early results (if they ever happen) soon fade to nothing.
-To complicate matters, blogs can easily become so crowded that it’s difficult to stay on top of every single article.
+To complicate matters, blogs can easily become so crowded that staying on top of every single article is difficult.

 Enter the content audit.